-A recording of an 18th-century barrel organ version of a familiar recorder sonata by Handel (1685–1759), also known as an organ concerto, is, in effect, the nearest thing we have to an 18th-century recording.
+A 18th-century barrel organ version of a familiar recorder sonata by Handel (1685–1759), also known as an organ concerto, is, in effect, the nearest thing we have to an 18th-century recording.
 The barrel organ concerned was “pinned” by John Langshaw (1717–1798), an organist and mechanic, but the music itself is said to have been arranged by John Christopher Smith Jr (1712–1795), the son of Handel’s principal copyist, who later followed in his father’ footsteps and became Handel’s secretary and amanuensis.
 Smith Jr was himself an opera and theatre composer of some skill.

 Strange to tell, only two recordings of the F major recorder sonata that I know of make use of this seemingly authentic information.
 One is on a 1973 LP featuring David Munrow, namely The Amorous Flute.
 The other is found in Il Vero Modo’s 2004 recording Händel: A Flauto e Cembalo.
 Die sechs Sonaten für Blockflöte & Cembalo on which Sven Schwannberger and Thomas Leininger perform the same work alongside the composer’s other recorder sonatas to which Scwannberger applies the same ornamentation style.
 Both have been much criticised by reviewers and scholars alike.
 Lasocki (1978), for example, describes Munrow’s performance as “excruciatingly and appallingly bad” and the notion that Handel would have expected and enjoyed such ornamentation as “dangerous nonsense”.
 It seems hardly surprising that tastes in musical performance have changed so much over the last 300 years.
 Perhaps bad taste is to be found in any age.
-So much for all the hype about HIP!
+So much for all the hype about Historically Informed Performance (HIP)!

 The chamber barrel organ by John Langshaw in the collections of Lancashire Museums is currently on display at the Judges’ Lodgings museum in Lancaster, England.
 Each of the three barrels is pinned with 10 airs.
 The 30 pieces preserved at Lancaster include “See the Conquering Hero Comes”, the best-known number from Handel’s oratorio Judas Maccabaeus.
 Langshaw lived in London in the years either side of Handel’s death in 1759.
 While Lancashire Museums suggest that Langhaw knew Handel, other sources suggest that his reproductions of Handel’s music began after the composer’s death.